bobbyiliev/introduction-to-sql/ebook/en/content/014-unions.md

 The SQL UNION clause/operator is used to combine the results of two or more SELECT statements without returning any duplicate rows.

-- use this UNION clause, each SELECT statement must have
+- While using this UNION clause, each SELECT statement must have:

   - The same number of columns selected
   - The same number of column expressions